zacharywilliams05/zacharywilliams05/README.md

 [youtube]: https://www.youtube.com/@Z-life-online
 [linkedin]: https://www.linkedin.com/in/zacharywilliams05/</br>
 <br>
-<h2>Get involved in Cyber Security!</h2>
+<h2>Get Involved in Cyber Security!</h2>

-Getting in volved in Cyber Security is not as difficult as you might think!
+Getting involved in Cyber Security is not as difficult as you might think!
 There are many many paths and you DO NOT need to have a degree.
 Try joining the Cyber Range and get started!
 Joining use the following affiliate link will help support me make more content like I have here.
 - [My Cyber Range Affiliate Link](https://www.skool.com/cyber-range/about?ref=ec801a99c6894a5c9acf0c8ff1280007)</br>
 <!--
 **joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.